 Anyway, visitors usually come to Tetsugaku No Michi to enjoy walking under the blooming cherries during spring or colorful foliage during autumn.
 Because of its popularity, we can see it filled with tourists, especially during midday.

-Lastly, Tetsugaku No Michi’s northern portion offers an excellent viewing point for watching the five giant bonfires are lit on mountains surrounding the city during Diamonji.
+Lastly, Tetsugaku No Michi’s northern portion offers an excellent viewing point for watching the five giant bonfires lit on mountains surrounding the city during Diamonji.
 It is the culmination of the Obon festival that happens every August 16.

 How to go to Tetsugaku No Michi or Philosopher’s Path